esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-We point out the following problems to make you aware of some potential pitfalls with such programs.
+We pointed out a few potential problems to make you aware of some potential pitfalls with such programs.
 We hope you will one day build a harmonization package that is also sustainable and reusable for the community of researchers you work with.
 All of the above packages have many truly positive aspects that make them notable for the research community.
 Alas no package is perfect.
 Choose wisely!
 And don't forget you could also make your own harmonization though code or even step this code up to a package so others can also benefit.

 :::::::::::::::::::::::::::::::::::::::: keypoints